LuisDoin/PaymentGateway/README.md

 ![image](/Blob/Testing_InitialData.png)

 The first endpoint that makes sense to test is the POST endpoint.
 Here we have added an optional parameter to aid us during testing.
-When we call this endpoint, the payment has the status 'Processing' (persisted on our PaymentsDb).
-Later this status is updated to either 'Successful' or 'Unsuccessful'.
+When we call this endpoint, the payment has the `Processing` status  (persisted on our PaymentsDb).
+Later this status is updated to either `Successful` or `Unsuccessful`.
 The issue is that this process happens so fast that we cannot catch it during testing.
-So we added the delayInSeconds parameters that will stop the process for the required amount of seconds right after the database insertion.
-In the meanwhile, we may call the GET payments endpoint (since we do not possess the paymentId yet) and see our payment on the top of the list with a 'Processing' status.
-When our POST endpoint finally returns, we can confirm that the returned paymentId and the paymentId returned by the GET payments return are the same.
+So we added the delayInSeconds parameter that will stop the process for the required amount of seconds right after the database insertion.
+In the meanwhile, we may call the GET payments endpoint (since we do not possess the paymentId yet) and see our payment on the top of the list with a `Processing` status.
+When our POST endpoint finally returns, we can confirm that the returned paymentId and the paymentId returned by the GET payments are the same.
 We may also call the GET payments endpoint again to check the newly updated status.
-Something to keep in mind is that the GET endpoint performs validations on every input and some of them are not intuitive, especially the ones made over the credit card number ([here](https://smallbusiness.chron.com/validate-credit-card-information-43910.html) we have a brief explanation on this).
-So here is an example of an object that passes all validations (we can generate more valid credit card numbers [here](https://www.vccgenerator.org/) if we want):
+Something to keep in mind is that the GET endpoint performs validations on every input and some of them are not intuitive, especially the ones made over the credit card number ([here](https://www.groundlabs.com/blog/anatomy-of-a-credit-card) we have a brief explanation on this).
+Here is an example of an object that passes all validations (we can generate more valid credit card numbers [here](https://www.vccgenerator.org/) if we want):

 {
   "creditCardNumber": "4324781866717289",